-SERVICES:
+1. SERVICES:

 - A. Community Outreach Services.
 CONTRACTOR shall Provide the CalFresh community outreach services set forth in Exhibit B CalFresh Program Outreach Proposal regarding utilization of the CalFresh Program.
 The CalFresh community outreach services provided pursuant to the terms and conditions of this Agreement shall include, without limitation, all of the following: - 1.
 Assistance with the preparation and submission of CalFresh applications. - 2.
 Assistance with the CalFresh intake and enrollment processes. - 3.
 Assistance with CalFresh retention. - 4.
-Provision of informational events and activities, including, without limitation, cooking demonstrations and community garden programs, that are designed to reduce the stigma associated with the CalFresh program and encourage utilization thereof. - 6.
-Provision of healthy foods and guidance on healthy eating, including, without limitation, providing nutritional information and CalFresh outreach materials, to participants in local food and meal programs. - 5.
-Development and implementation of a service provision plan in order to ensure that specialized community outreach services are provided to populations with low CalFresh participation rates. - 7.
-Promotion of healthy eating and exercise practices throughout Humboldt County. - B. Coordination Services.
+Development and implementation of a service provision plan in order to ensure that specialized community outreach services are provided to populations with low CalFresh participation rates. - 5.
+Promotion of healthy eating and exercise practices throughout Humboldt County with informational events and activities designed to reduce the stigma associated with the CalFresh program, link CalFresh to healthy food choices, and encourage utilization thereof. - B. Coordination Services.
 CONTRACTOR shall designate a contact liaison to communicate, and coordinate the provision of the community outreach services set forth in Exhibit B CalFresh Program Outreach Proposal, with the CalFresh program.